Map Control 2025 – Tactical Minimap

 Zone Control - Battle Royale

-• Mid-Round Rotations — Based on enemy info.
+• Mid-Round Rotations — Based on the opponent's intel.

-• Reactive Rotations — Respond to enemy movement.
+• Reactive Rotations — Reaction to the enemy movement.

-• Fake Rotations — Used to confuse enemies.
+• Fake Rotations — To mislead the adversaries.

-• Split Rotations — Multiple players control multiple paths.
+• Split Rotations — Several players controlling different routes.

 High-Ground vs Low-Ground Strategy